castle-engine/cge-www/htdocs/wp/wp-content/plugins/check-email/readme.txt

 - <strong>Multisite Configure</strong> - Its allow to configure global setting for all your sites.
 - <strong>Encoding</strong> - Its allow to encode emails and phone in page content.
 - <strong>Outlook / MS 360</strong> - Its allow to send email using 360 / outlook configuration.
+- <strong>Email Spam Testing</strong> - Its allow to testing of your mail for accurate delivery.

 == Features of the plugin Check & Log Email ==